mansi-07/Club-Central/react/README.md

+## 'commnds to install'
-npm i --save react-big-calendar command for calender npm i react-datepicker command for date-picker
+# npm i --save react-big-calendar - for calender\
+# npm i react-datepicker - for date-picker\